nkusla/parallel-programming-workshop/README.md

 This workshop is an intro into parallel computing - more specifically computing on graphics processing units.

 Framework that is used in this workshop is [OpenCL](https://en.wikipedia.org/wiki/OpenCL) and runtime part (code that is run on host system)</br>is demonstrated in Python using [PyOpenCL](https://documen.tician.de/pyopencl/) library which is a wrapper around C++ runtime API.

-Each Jupyter notebook is intended to be run on [Google Colab](https://colab.research.google.com/).
+Each Jupyter notebook is intended to be run on [Google Colab](https://colab.research.google.com/) or [Kaggle](https://www.kaggle.com/).
+These platforms should provide VM instance with GPU and out-of-the-box configured drivers.

 ## Sources